arthurpicht/meta/README.md

 When cloning for the first time (initialization), the target has to be specified by `--target` specific option.
 All following calls of meta will be applied for that target.
 Changing the target after initialization is not provided.

+If `meta.conf` contains a `branch` declaration for the repository to be cloned, then the specified branch will be checked out.
+Otherwise, the repo keeps at the respective default branch.

+`meta clone` can be called subsequently, especially after adding further declarations to `meta.conf`.
+When doing so, meta will check out the appropriate feature branch, if a feature is selected and the repo to be cloned contains a branch related to that particular feature.
+In that case, a possible `branch` declaration for that repo in `meta.conf` will be ignored.

+On subsequent calls of `meta clone` repos that are already existing keep untouched and will be displayed as skipped.

 ### meta status

 `meta status` shows a concise output for all configured repos.